-The re-measurement of the net defined benefit liability in the Other Comprehensive Income and Expenditure section of the CIES is a loss of £430.2m, due to the actuaries decreasing the rate for discounting scheme liabilities.
-This contributes to increasing the Pensions Liability, which is held on the Balance Sheet, to £2,483.9m at 31 March 2017.
+The re-measurement of the net defined benefit liability in the Other Comprehensive Income and Expenditure section of the CIES is a gain of \pounds 42.4m, compared to a loss of \pounds 430.2m in 2016/17.
+The gain is due to a minor change in the rates used by the actuaries for discounting scheme liabilities.
+Overall, the Pensions Liability held on the Balance Sheet, has increased slightly by \pounds 23.0m to \pounds 2,506.9m at 31 March 2018.
 Further information regarding the Pensions Liabilities can be found in Note 20.